shahshrey/Graphrag-UI/README.md

 ### Graph RAG Advantages

-RAY incorporates Graph RAG, a superior technique for retrieval that offers several benefits over traditional RAG:
+Graphrag-UI incorporates Graph RAG, a superior technique for retrieval that offers several benefits over traditional RAG:

 - **Enhanced context understanding**: Graph RAG leverages knowledge graphs to capture complex relationships between entities, providing more accurate and contextually rich answers.
 - **Improved handling of structured and unstructured data**: It excels at representing and retrieving heterogeneous and interconnected information.